By Spenser Hickey

 “I think this demonstration was important not just for minority students, but also for those in the majority,” Leader said.

-She said many white students feel threatened by the prospect of going there, and don’t think the House is open to white students.
+They said many white students feel threatened by the prospect of going there, and don’t think the House is open to white students.
 Leader said the issue “is a micro-example of a macro-problem” concerning minority neighborhoods.

-“In fact, the black community on this campus is one of the most welcoming and inviting,” she said.
+“In fact, the black community on this campus is one of the most welcoming and inviting,” they said.
 “We were sick of defending ourselves and just wanted to come out strong as one and say, ‘This is who we are, this is what we’re not.’”

 Sophomore Jenn Coleman, SU treasurer, said the goal was to raise awareness of racial inequalities and issues on campus.